 - D. Notice of decision/notice of intent.
 The decision of the BOA and/or notice of intent may be delivered to the aggrieved party either by personal service or by registered mail, certified mail return receipt requested, and by posting notice conspicuously on the property.
 Such notice of decision and/or notice of intent shall inform the recipient of the time frame within which compliance shall be required, and the remedies available to the city as provided by state law or by Section 18.4.

 - E. Failure to comply with notice of violation, notice of intent, and decision of the board of adjustment.
 If the owner or occupant of a property fails to comply with a notice of violation from which no appeal has been taken, or a final decision by the BOA following an appeal, the owner or occupant shall be subject to such remedies and penalties as may be provided for by state law or by Section 18.4.

 Health and Sanitation violations as enumerated in the City Code section 38.22, as well as any and all zoning/land development regulations that are found in the UDO.

 Health and Sanitation code is not enforced in the ETJ.
 For these cases, contact the Transylvania County Environmental Health Department.
-If you do not know if a property is in the ETJ, you may contact the Planning Department at 828-885-5630.

 The resolution timeline for code complains varies from case to case.
 If the subject of the enforcement action is a bona fide risk to public safety or public health, the response can be very swift as the City will exercise all of its governmental authority and policing powers.